maltefritz/HTWP/README.md

-# HTWP
+# High Temperature Heat Pumps in Local and District Heating Systems (HTWP)

-High Temperature Heat Pumps in Local and District Heating Systems
+Technology Perspectives for Short and Medium Term Use in Multivalent Systems